Forced marriage - advice

 - An application can be made to apply for a Family Violence or Personal Safety intervention order.
 See Magistrate’s Court website.

-Child protection must accurately record forced marriage as an area of concern on CRIS for a client and any sibling (who is a client) who is also at risk of forced marriage.
+Child Protection must accurately record forced marriage in the essential information categories (harm section 162(e)) on CRIS for a client and any sibling (who is a client) who is also at risk of forced marriage.

 - If there is an order in place preventing a client being removed from Australia and the child is placed on a watch list order, this information must also be captured in CRIS.
 This can be recorded by selecting ‘Create other order’ on the Court Summary page then select ‘Watchlist order’ as the order type.